If you’ve ever struggled to afford dental care, welcome to the real world.

 Luxury Dentistry vs Affordable Dental: Can One Clinic Include Both Aspects?

 Gone are the days of being on hold while the dental clinic receptionist checks the appointment book.
 Dental offices now offer convenient online scheduling so patients can make their own appointments when it occurs to them during their busy schedule.
 Practitioners offer virtual consultations too; patients can upload a photo, submit details about the symptoms or type of work they’d like done.
 Their clinician then diagnoses, plans and sends their personalised dental treatment options.

 Holistic dentistry services are on the increase.
 Patients are treated not simply as a set of teeth but in combination with their body as a whole.
 Allergies, chemical sensitivities and autoimmune deficiencies are reason some require this approach.
 Holistic dentistry also includes the safe removal of mercury fillings, and treatment for bite realignment.
 Neck pain, a persistently tender jaw, severe headaches and bruxism can cause a range of dental and secondary issues, and dramatically impact facial aesthetic.

 Patients who have suffered misalignment for many years are often interested in the non-surgical treatment of Face Lift Dentistry.
-It’s an exclusive treatment that reverses the appearance of aging and replaces old fillings, bridges and crowns with healthy biologically matching restorations created specifically for the bite and the shape of the patient’s face.
+It’s an exclusive treatment that reverses the appearance of aging and replaces old fillings, dental implants, dental implants, bridges and crowns with healthy biologically matching restorations created specifically for the bite and the shape of the patient’s face.